codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Offset Columns `.col-offset-{ n }`
-<p class="text-light margin-bottom-md">Useful when you need to push columns to the right to fill some empty space.</p>
+Useful when you need to push columns to the right to fill some empty space.
+{: .section-description }

 {% assign example_offsets = page.example_offsets | reverse %}
 {% for i in example_offsets %}